bitplane/arranges/docs/construction.md

 # The ranges are sorted and combined as they are added
 overlapping = Ranges("start:10, 14, 1:3")
 assert overlapping == ":10,14"

-# But you can't hash Ranges because they're mutable
-import pytest

-with pytest.raises(ValueError):
-    a = {overlapping: "whatever"}
 ```

 ## Ranges from range-like objects